elfaustoNet/platformCacheDemo/README.md

 ## Execution
 1. From Setup -> Platform Cache -> demoPartition record, open the Org Cache Allocation Diagnostics in a separate tab.
 If this is the first time using the org, the contents will be empty.
-2. Navigate to the "Cache Demo" tab.
+2. Navigate to the Cache Demo tab.
 When you first navigate to the page, you'll see two buttons an execute and clear view.
-Click the Execute button.
+Click the execute button.
 This can take ~10-15 seconds to run.
 When it's complete, you'll see data returned that's the total time of execution, the results, and whether cache was accessed.
 ![Demo Results](/images/demoResults.png)
 3. Navigate to the Org Cache Diagnostics view and refresh the page.
 You'll now see stats for the partition including usage and the key contents, size of the key value, and how many times that key has been access.
 ![Diagnostics Page](/images/DiagnosticsPage.png)